hoangvietdo/vision_based_autonomous_landing/README.md

 #### NOTE:
-I'm gonna cut the process here because we only have 1 more application to install which is gabezo, but from now on we actually dont need it yet, jMAVSim is enough for chicken final term ._.
+I'm gonna cut the process here because we only have 1 more application to install which is gabezo, but from now on we actually dont need it yet.

 #### Optional : Install jMAVSim ####
 git clone https://github.com/PX4/jMAVSim.git